 - Can it scale as your business grows?

-Finding your ideal AIaaS solution is no easy task—and there’s lots to choose from.
+Finding your ideal AIaaS solution is no easy task—and there are lots to choose from.

-If you’re looking for an easy-to-use AI solution that learns from previous data, try Levity today.
+If you’re looking for an easy-to-use AI solution that learns from previous data, get started building your own image classifier with Levity today.
 Its easy-to-use AI training process and intuitive workflow builder makes harnessing image classification in your business a breeze.